justinhunt/moodle-atto_poodll/README.txt

 They can be hidden or shown using the settings found at: site admin -> plugins -> text editors ->  Atto html editor -> poodll anywhere

 In some cases the Moodle text editor may be set to not allow uploaded files.
 Notably the question response area when using an essay question type, or in forum posts where attachments may be restricted or forbidden.
-In that situation we try to play nicely  and hide the PoodLL Anywhere icons.
+In that situation PoodLL Anywhere tries to play nicely and will hide the PoodLL Anywhere icons.
 Using the Moodle capabilities system it is also possible to hide and show icons depending on the user's role.

 The capabilities available to be set are: